 Though in such a scene you would make use of the ‘Search’ option built in Outlook 2016 application, what would you do when the file or item you were looking for doesn’t show up in the search results?

 Improper or broken search in Microsoft Outlook 2016 can be fixed via multiple approaches, but it is important to make use of the right ones.
-In this article, we’ll guide through how you can have a resolution for the above-mentioned hurdle.
+In this article, we’ll guide you through how you can have a resolution for the above-mentioned hurdle.

-Check the indexing status in Outlook, before we jump to the methods for fixing the search problem.
+Check the indexing status in Outlook, before we jump to the methods for fixing the Outlook search problem.
 Make sure of whether a specific Outlook file type is left from indexing or not.
 For checking the Indexing Status in Outlook application, follow below steps:

 If the Search tab is missing from the menu bar of your Outlook application, you can add it yourself as below: